Deratiseur/Combino/Derats_Combino/Kurosaï_Read_me.txt

 Warder's Signet +3					(Ring)

-There are two optional components to install:
+There are four optional components to install:
 - Kuroisai also appears in Amkethran:
 Kuroisai manages to escape Saradush and reappears in Amkethran.
 This makes it REALLY easy to acquire certain +6 items.
 - Kuroisai also appears at the Nashkel Carnival: